skx/bfcc/README.md

 * [x] Generate C-code which corresponds to that input.
 * [x] Compile it with `gcc`.

-Once that was completed the next step would be to drop the use of GCC and instead generate assembly language:
+Once that was completed the next step was to drop the use of C compiled by GCC, instead generating assembly language:

 * [x] Parse a valid program.
-* [x] Generate an x86 assembly version of the input.
+* [x] Generate an x86-64 assembly version of the input.
 * [x] Compile it with `nasm`, and link with `ldd`.

 Annoyingly I noticed that when I compiled the Mandelbrot example via the assembly language version it was slower than the C-based version.
 So I had some more things to do: